AK-Homberger/M5Stack-NMEA-2000-Display-CAN-BUS/README.md

 The new version (since version 0.2) is using GPIO 17 (TX) and GPIO 16 (RX) to avoid the problem.

+Important: The 0.4 version compiles with the newer M5Unify and GFX libraries.
+Pleas use current board software and libraries.

 The M5Stack can also work as WiFi Gateway to send NMEA 0183 messsages (TCP port 2222) via WiFi.
 Just set ENABLE_WIFI to "1" to enable.
 Change SSID/password accordingly.